rarebreed/protean-service/retro/docs/combat_rules.md

 One of the most important concepts to understand for combat of any kind is the Action Economy

+## Actions

+Unlike most games that have an initiative phase which determines who gets to go in what order, retro takes its cue from the woefully maligned Phoenix Command Combat System of the 1980s.
+Actions have a cost, called a Count, which determines how long it takes to perform the action.
+Then of course, there are the actions themselves.

+The act of deciding what Actions to take and calculating the cost is called the "Action Economy".
+Knowing what Actions do in order to choose one will be covered in the Actions section.

 ### Action Economy

-Unlike most games that have an initiative phase which determines who gets to go in what order, retro takes its cue from the woefully maligned Phoenix Command Combat System of the 1980s.

 In this system, every action has an Action Count.
 This, and an added reaction cost (determined by your character's Wit, Speed and Coolness) determines how long a particular action will take.
 What matters more is not when an action